Split a BST into two balanced BSTs based on a value K

 Given a Binary Search tree and an integer K, we have to split the tree into two Balanced Binary Search Tree, where BST-1 consists of all the nodes which are less than K and BST-2 consists of all the nodes which are greater than or equal to K.

-Note: Arrangement of the nodes may be anything but both BST should be Balanced.
+Note: The arrangement of the nodes may be anything but both BST should be Balanced.

 Input: 40 / \ 20 50 / \ \ 10 35 60 / / 25 55 K = 35 Output: First BST: 10 20 25 Second BST: 35 40 50 55 60 Explanation: After splitting above BST about given value K = 35 First Balanced Binary Search Tree is 20 / \ 10 25 Second Balanced Binary Search Tree is 50 / \ 35 55 \ \ 40 60 OR 40 / \ 35 55 / \ 50 60 Input: 100 / \ 20 500 / \ 10 30 \ 40 K = 50 Output: First BST: 10 20 30 40 Second BST: 100 500 Explanation: After splitting above BST about given value K = 50 First Balanced Binary Search Tree is 20 / \ 10 30 \ 40 Second Balanced Binary Search Tree is 100 \ 500